Setting up your work environment

 Set your working directory

-• All work you conduct in RStudio should happen in the context of a Project.
+• Any coding, including testing, you conduct should happen in the context of a project.

-• A project consists of a directory/folder containing a file with an .Rproj extension.
+• A project in RStudio consists of a directory/folder containing a file with an .Rproj extension.

 • The directory that contains this file is the reference for all paths in your project.